operand/agency/README.md

 I also demonstrate the results of rejecting an action and directing an agent to use a different approach.

-After I explained my rejection of the `read_file` action (which happened behindthe scenes on the terminal), "FunctionAI" appropriately used the `shell_command` action with `wc -l Dockerfile`.
+After I explained my rejection of the `read_file` action (which happened behind the scenes on the terminal), "FunctionAI" appropriately used the `shell_command` action with `wc -l Dockerfile`.
 The Dockerfile indeed has 73 lines.

-CompletionAI used that shell command on the first try.
+CompletionAI used that command on the first try.
 Anecdotally as of this writing, `CompletionAI` seems to be more accurate, even though it is using the text completion API vs the function calling feature of the chat API.
-This may be due to issues arising from the differences in approach discussed elsewhere.
+This may be due to the implementation or issues arising from the translation into roles discussed elsewhere.

 <p align="center">
   <img src="https://i.ibb.co/nbvLJvg/Screenshot-2023-06-14-at-3-59-01-AM.png"